leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Mathematician and a Postdoctoral Software Developer from [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
-My current focus has been Engineering and AI software development.
+I am a Postdoc researcher at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
+My focus has been Environmental Engineering and xAI software development.
+My formal academic background is in Mathematics.
 An average day of my work is mostly C++ and some Python.

 ## Projects (Postdoctoral)